openreplay/documentation/content/installation/upload-sourcemaps.md

 - `-p`: Project Key (found in 'Preferences' > 'Projects').
 - `-m`: Path to source maps file(s) (can also be a directory).
 - `-u`: URL to the JavaScript asset (if single file) or base URL (in case of a directory).
-- `-v`: For displaying upload logs.
+- `-l`: For displaying upload logs.